 Specialty Summer Squash

 CULTURE: Fertile, well-drained soil with a pH of 5.8–6.8 is best.
 FROM TRANSPLANTS: Sow 2–3 seeds in 1 1/2–2" containers or plug trays 2–3 weeks before transplanting outdoors.
 Thin to 1 plant/cell with scissors.
 Transplant after frost danger when weather is warm and settled, about 12–18" apart.
-Take care not to disturb roots!
+Take care not to disturb roots.
 Plastic mulch and fabric row covers will help plant establishment and exclude insect pests.
 DIRECT SEEDING: Sow beginning in late spring after danger of frost, when the soil temperature is at least 70°F (21°C).
 Seeds will rot in cool, wet soil.
 Sow 3 seeds every 12" (thin to 1 plant), ½–1" deep, in rows 5–6' apart.
 Sow every 2–3 weeks until 8 weeks before your first average frost date for consistent supply.
 ROW COVERS: Heavier grade floating row covers will provide about 4°F of frost protection, and add warmth for increased vigor and earlier harvest.
 DISEASES: If the first few fruits wither, blacken, and/or fail to enlarge, it indicates an absence of pollination, remedied when male blossoms appear and provide pollen.
 Viral diseases tend to be cyclic; watch for resistant varieties.
 Downy mildew may occur in cool, damp weather, powdery mildew can occur in hot or cold temperatures, or during dry periods.
 Till in vines before winter or remove and compost plants.
 Copper fungicides offer some preventative control if applied early enough.
 INSECT PESTS: Protect young plants with floating row covers to exclude cucumber beetles, squash bugs, and vine borers.
 Pyrethrin offers some control.
 Squash bug eggs (brown to brick red, laid in concise groups) on underside of leaves can be crushed by hand.
 Keep borders mowed.
 For vine borers use Bt or Azadirachtin around the base of young plants.
 Cut borers out of vine and hill soil over the wound.
 Clean up refuse in the fall, and spring-plow the ground to bury the pupae.
-HARVEST FRUIT: Cut or gently twist off young fruit.
-Handle with care to avoid scratching fruits.
-Harvest regularly, 2–3 times/week depending on age of plants and amount of daylight.
+HARVEST FRUIT: Harvest regularly, 2-3 times a week, once the plants begin to produce.
+Cut or gently test off fruits when they have reached 2-3" in diameter.
+Handle with care to avoid scratching fruit.
 HARVEST BLOSSOMS: Male blossoms have thin stems, females have thick stems and a bulbous base where fruit is developing.
 Harvest male/female blossoms at midday, when fully open, for use in salads or for stuffing.
 If squash crop is desired, harvest only male flowers, being certain to leave a few to pollinate female flowers.
 Clip flowers from vine 1–2" below flower base with sharp scissors or pruners.
-STORAGE: Refrigerate fruit at 32–50°F (0–10°C), 80–90% relative humidity, for 1–2 weeks.
+STORAGE: Keep fruit at 40–50°F (5–10°C), 95% relative humidity for up to 2 weeks.
+Use as soon as possible for best quality.
 DAYS TO MATURITY: From direct seeding; subtract about 14 days if transplanting.
 AVG.
 DIRECT SEEDING RATE: (at 3 seeds/ft., rows 6' apart) 250 seeds/83', 500 seeds/166', 1,000 seeds/333'.
-SEED SPECS: SEEDS/LB.: 3,500–5,800 (avg.
-4,600).
-PACKET: 30 seeds (unless otherwise noted) sows 10'.
+SEED SPECS: SEEDS/LB.: Avg.
+4,500.
+PACKET: 30 seeds, (unless otherwise noted) sows 10'.